MONOID

 Still, hard rhythms, distortions and samples are still dominant in this release.

-The bonus material of the TOSOM re-release features among others an extended
+The bonus material of the TOSOM re-release features among others an extended version

 of the experimental fragments used on the original tape.